 Brian and I used to meet up at dinnertime going to No 7 canteen on the island or the officer’s canteen under the Main Offices and this confused the catering staff when handing in our free meal tickets.
 We were always being mistaken for each other and in particular by the dockyard police on entering or leaving the ‘yard.

-After finishing our apprenticeships, we both became PTO 4 Recorders and this caused confusion both to our managers and often workmen on our clocking stations even more.
+After finishing our apprenticeships, we both became Professional and Technical Officer (PTO) Grade 4 Recorders and this caused confusion both to our managers and often workmen on our clocking stations even more.
 After we were both married for a while, we had the same-coloured Morris Marina cars and this upset the police at the gates on “routine search, Sir”.
 On shift in the Nuclear Complex, I was once accused by a manager of being out of the ‘yard and it turned out to be Brian going to the dentist, I very nearly lost my job.

 When the closure of the dockyard was announced, Brian transferred to Devonport Dockyard while I stayed put.
 Even then on holiday in Plymouth I was mistaken for Brian by an upset colleague of his who thought I had taken his leave.